dr-rompecabezas/free-genai-bootcamp-2025/README.md

 ## /sentence-constructor directory

 The `/sentence-constructor` directory contains a report on the exploration of specific large language models' baseline capabilities to act as language tutors using simple prompts and feedback.

+## /dev-tools directory

+The `/dev-tools` directory contains detailed notes on the use of Windsurf to migrate the application from Flask and React to FastAPI and Vue.